This is not a cohesive writing…it is quite literally the notes and ramblings of a mother’s mind…

 I no longer put her picture in the cute little “rare disease” digital frames for awareness.
 Awareness can be achieved without permanently attaching a label to my child in the mind of everyone she knows and then some she doesn’t…collective consciousness is a very powerful thing and it can be just as detrimental as it can be beneficial.
 I’m even considering dropping my own label…”special needs mom”.
 I’m ready to return to “just a mom”…anyone else?

-If you enjoyed this post, you may also enjoy this one.
 Please comment below any input you have on this topic — I’d love to keep the conversation going!!

 Much love on your new journey paving the path to healing!!